Neural tube defects

 Other risk factors for NTDs include:

-- You’re obese.
+- Obesity.
 Some studies show that being obese increases your risk for having a baby with an NTD.
 If you’re obese, you have an excess amount of body fat and your body mass index (BMI) is 30 or higher.
 To find out your BMI, go to cdc.gov/bmi.
 Talk to your provider about getting to a healthy weight before pregnancy.

-- You use opioids in the first 2 months of pregnancy.
+- Using opioids in the first 2 months of pregnancy.
 Opioids are highly addictive drugs.
 Your provider may prescribe an opioid to you as a painkiller if you’ve been injured or had surgery.
 Common prescription opioids include codeine, hydrocodone and oxycodone.
 These often are sold and used illegally.
 If you take any opioid during pregnancy, it can cause serious problems for your baby, like premature birth and drug withdrawal called neonatal abstinence syndrome (also called NAS).
 If you’re pregnant and taking any drug or medicine that may be an opioid, tell your health care provider right away.

 How can you help prevent NTDs in your baby?